New rules and laws for businesses as of 1 January 2024

 Fees for objecting to WOZ and bpm lower

-Fees for legal aid and damages when objecting to WOZ and bpm are expected to be lower from 1 January 2024.
+Fees for legal aid and damages when objecting to WOZ and bpm will be lower from 1 January 2024.
 Also, from now on, your municipality and the Tax Administration will pay the litigation fees directly to citizens or companies instead of objection agencies.
-As a result, fewer legal proceedings will have to be initiated.
+As a result, fewer legal proceedings will have to be started.

 Excise duty on alcohol up